Jafar123-cloud/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 ---

-# Practical Applications of the Forced Damped Pendulum
+# Task 3 : Practical Applications of the Forced Damped Pendulum

 The forced damped pendulum serves as a model for various real-world systems where periodic forces interact with damping and restoring forces.